"Truthland" - Energy In Depth reveals the truth about "Gasland"

 Natural gas costs less to use than other major home energy sources.
 That's according to the DOE Office of Energy Efficiency and Renewable Energy.
 According to the DOE, the equivalent amount of electricity costs families roughly three times as much on average as natural gas.
 Natural gas also costs less than heating oil and propane.
 The least expensive way to heat a home is with a high-efficiency natural gas furnace.

 Energy Secure and Abundant:

 Natural gas provides America with nearly one-fourth of its total energy supply and according to the EIA, natural gas consumption will grow nearly 20 percent by the year 2030.
-Unlike oil, which is largely imported, approximately 99 percent of the United States' natural gas supply comes from North America, 92 percent from the U.S. itself.
+Unlike oil, which is largely imported, over 99 percent of the United States' natural gas supply comes from North America, 89 percent from the U.S. itself.
 And in its 2010 supply assessment, the Potential Gas Committee estimated future U.S. gas supply at over 2,170 trillion cubic feet, more than 100 years of America's natural gas supply needs.
 This increase is largely due to new technologies that are able to unlock newly discovered reserves such as natural gas from shale formations in the Appalachian basin, as well as in the Mid-Continent, Gulf Coast and Rocky Mountain areas.

 Natural Gas – Your Most Energy Efficient Choice: